-During remarks in February 2019, Trump touted the "abolition of civil rights" as one of the greatest accomplishments in the history of the United States.
+During his remarks at the National Prayer Breakfast on 7 February 2019, President Trump said the "abolition of civil rights" was among the "greatest strides" achieved throughout the history of the United States.

 U.S. President Donald Trump has long faced scrutiny and even ridicule over his speaking style, which critics have variously described as ranting, ungrammatical, and at times incoherent.
 At the same time, others have accused the 45th president of being an out-and-out racist throughout his business and political careers.

 These criticisms appeared to converge in February 2019, when news reports emerged that suggested Trump had celebrated the “abolition of civil rights” during a major speech in Washington, D.C.

 The Huffington Post, for example, wrote: “Some audience members at this year’s annual National Prayer Breakfast in Washington likely did a double take when President Donald Trump hailed ‘people of faith’ for their ‘abolition of civil rights.’